chaoge525/soafee_demo/documentation/manual/build_system.rst

 Target Platforms
 ****************

-There is currently one supported target platform (corresponding to the ``MACHINE`` BitBake variable) with an associated kas configuration file, as follows.
+There are currently two supported target platforms (corresponding to the ``MACHINE`` BitBake variable), each with an associated kas configuration file, as follows.

 N1SDP
 =====